 Become a university partner

 When you give at a Leadership level you enable us to meet our most pressing needs and to fund our highest priorities.
-By supporting NACME with a gift of $1,000 or more you directly ensure that we can continue to improve our research into the engineering education and workforce, build on new initiatives such as pre-engineering, and most importantly, increase our ability to give more STEM education scholarships to more deserving URMs across the nation.
+By supporting NACME with a gift of $1,000 or more, you directly ensure that we can continue to improve our research into engineering education and the engineering workforce, build on new initiatives such as pre-engineering, and most importantly, increase our ability to give more STEM education scholarships to more deserving students across the nation.
 Your gift makes the dreams of aspiring engineers come true.

 Membership in the NACME Leadership Gift Society recognizes individual donors for their annual support.
 Unless you prefer to remain anonymous, your generosity will be recognized in our annual report.
 Our fiscal year runs from September 1 through August 31.